top of page

 Requirements:

-• Participants must be current and qualified NWCG-FFT2, or have completed NWCG courses S130, S190, L180,
+• Minimum qualifications: current NWCG-FFT2, or have completed NWCG courses S130, S190, L180, IS100C, IS700B.
+Contact Margo Robbins, CFMC (margo@culturalfire.org) for more information on these trainings.

 • Participants must complete an arduous pack test within the past year.
-Completion of a moderate pack test is

-• Participants must have health insurance which will cover personal injury (e.g., workers’ comp, health or travel
+• Participants must have health insurance which will cover personal injury (e.g., workers’ comp, health or travel insurance) they may sustain during the training exchange;

 Adapted Communities Together, a cooperative agreement between The Nature Conservancy USDA